-SC395 - Modeling and System Impact of Optical Transmitter and Receiver components
+SC395 - Modeling and Simulation of Optical Transmitter and Receiver Components for Coherent Communications

 Short Course Description:

 As demand for network bandwidth continues to grow unabated, coherent optical communication systems – once limited to the domain of long-haul transmission systems – are finding increasingly widespread deployment at scale, from metro/regional networks to data center interconnects.

 However, the key figures of merit against which optoelectronic components for coherent optical communications systems need to be assessed differ significantly from that of traditional direct-detect optical systems.

 This course will discuss methods and considerations for modeling transmitter and receiver components of coherent optical communication systems.